kiavashp/kiavashp.github.io/docs/_words/rogue.md

 Two meters down, 0.3 degrees Celsius; five meters down, 0.4 C. The line was undisturbed.
 Looking good so far.

-Seventeen meters down and the temperature spikes to 13 C. Shit.
+Seventeen meters down and the temperature spikes to 13 C. <i>Shit.</i>

 I slam the button to halt the probe's drop, and wait to see if there's a tug.
 I get this uncontrollable urge to yank it back up, but I know if I do it's more likely to be attacked, or shredded completely — in the case that it's currently in some creature's mouth.
 That image returns: Giant Squid body, razor sharp teeth.
 It has x-ray vision now too, so it can watch me squirming, of course.